Some of the Safest Aircrafts to Learn how to Fly

 BRAND NEW ADDITION TO THE HEWISON AIRCRAFT FLEET!

-1. Reliable Lycoming Engine: The Piper Warrior comes equipped with a Lycoming O-320 four-cylinder, air-cooled, horizontally opposed engine, known for its reliability and performance.
+- Reliable Lycoming Engine: The Piper Arrow comes equipped with a Lycoming O-360 four-cylinder, air-cooled, horizontally opposed engine, known for its reliability and performance.

-2. Fixed Tricycle Landing Gear: The Warrior features a fixed tricycle landing gear configuration, which provides stability during takeoff, landing, and taxiing.
-This setup is particularly beneficial for student pilots learning to fly.
+- Retractable Tricycle Landing Gear: The Arrow features a retractable tricycle landing gear configuration, which provides stability during takeoff, landing, and taxiing.
+This setup is particularly beneficial for student pilots learning to fly a “complex” airplane.

-3. Spacious Cabin: The cabin of the Warrior is known for its comfort and spaciousness, with room for up to four occupants.
+- Spacious Cabin: The cabin of the Arrow is known for its comfort and spaciousness, with room for up to four occupants.
 This makes it suitable for both training flights with an instructor and solo flights.

-4. Low Wing Design: The Warrior’s low wing design offers good visibility from the cockpit and contributes to stable handling characteristics, especially during maneuvers like turns and climbs.
+- Low Wing Design: The Arrow’s low wing design offers good visibility from the cockpit and contributes to stable handling characteristics, especially during maneuvers like turns and climbs.

-5. Simple Cockpit Layout: The cockpit of the Warrior is designed to be user-friendly and straightforward, with intuitive controls and instruments.
+- Simple Cockpit Layout: The cockpit of the Arrow is designed to be user-friendly and straightforward, with intuitive controls and instruments.
 This makes it an excellent choice for student pilots learning the basics of flight.
+Our aircraft is capable of flying in IMC conditons and can be used for Instrument Rating training and Complex Endorsement training.

-6. Advanced Avionics (Optional): While older models may have basic analog instruments, newer Warriors may come equipped with advanced avionics options, such as Garmin G1000 glass cockpit avionics suite, which includes features like synthetic vision, integrated GPS navigation, and digital engine monitoring.
+- Advanced Avionics (Optional): While older models may have basic analog instruments, this upgraded Arrow is equipped with advanced avionics options, such as Garmin 430 avionics suite, which includes features like RNAV, integrated GPS navigation, and digital engine monitoring.

-7. Long Range: The Warrior has a respectable range, making it suitable for cross-country flights.
+- Long Range: The Arrow has a respectable range, making it suitable for cross-country flights.
 With its fuel-efficient engine and relatively low fuel burn rate, it can cover considerable distances without the need for frequent refueling stops.
+With retractable gear it is also fast!

-8. Sturdy Construction: Piper aircraft are known for their robust construction and durability, ensuring that the Warrior can withstand the rigors of flight training and everyday use.
+- Sturdy Construction: Piper aircraft are known for their robust construction and durability, ensuring that the Arrow can withstand the rigors of flight training and everyday use.

 ABOUT THE PIPER CHEROKEE 180